 Xiang Li received his undergraduate degree from Nanjing University in 2005.
 From there, he proceeded to receive his Ph.D. in Stem Cell Research and Developmental Biology at the Institute of Health Sciences at the Chinese Academy of Sciences in Shanghai, China in 2011.
-Xiang Li’s is currently an instructor in Dr. Anjana Rao’s lab at the La Jolla Institute for Allergy and Immunology.
+Xiang Li’s is currently an instructor in Dr. Anjana Rao’s lab at the La Jolla Institute for Immunology.

 Xiang Li’s research is focused on the role of Tet family in cardiac and neural cell fate determination in mouse embryonic stem cells.